MrLoLf/HoneygainAutoClaim/README.md

 10. Switch to Actions tab.
 11. Click on New.
 12. Select Start a program.
-13. Enter path to Python executable e.g. C:\Python39\python.exe.
+13. Enter path to Python executable, e.g. C:\Python39\python.exe.
-14. Enter path to e.g. C:\HoneygainAutoClaim\main.py script in Add arguments.
+14. Enter path to, e.g. C:\HoneygainAutoClaim\main.py script in Add arguments.
 15. Click on OK.

 ## <a name='config'></a>Config